filippos-p/TrendFollowing/README.md

 ![image](https://github.com/user-attachments/assets/5f6ff7e2-a56d-48b8-882e-c699a13d4a2e)

+We find out that trend features work the best at the first week and then gradually lose accuracy.
+Nevertheless, trend shows robustness two weeks out of the signal.

 These are the features' IC before and after volatility adjustment:

 ![image](https://github.com/user-attachments/assets/a1d79f69-b001-4bcd-83c1-ee25f3f336c6)

-We find out that they work the best at the first week and then gradually lose accuracy.
+We find out that trend features work the best at the first week and then gradually lose accuracy.
 Nevertheless, trend shows robustness two weeks out of the signal.

-All in all we found out that trend is a weak but robust edge and works better when adjusting for the volatility of the trading universe's assets.
+All in all we conclude that trend is a weak but robust edge and works better when adjusting for the volatility of the trading universe's assets.

+**Roadmap**:
+**i)** Show how to modify the data fetching function, so we can update daily our dictionary without needing to redownload the data.
+**ii)** Show position sizing, based on volatiltiy targeting.
+**iii)** Update daily the live performance of an implementation of a trend following strategy.